 The Clerk will record the date the complaint is received and acknowledge receipt of the complaint in writing (either by letter or email) within 5 school days.
-Requests received outside of this time frame will only be considered if exceptional circumstances apply.

 The Clerk will write to the complainant to inform them of the date of the meeting.
 They will aim to convene a meeting within 20 school days of receipt of the Stage 3 request.
 If this is not possible, the Clerk will provide an anticipated date and keep the complainant informed.